engin100/950/labs/lab-6.md

         - Maximum Width = 30 mil
     * Manufacturing -> MinimumAnnularRing = 7 mil
     * Manufacturing -> HoleSize = 13 mil (min) and 125 mil (max)

+6. Make sure to press "2" to get back into the mode where you can move stuff around.

-5. Layout your components neatly on the board.
+7. Layout your components neatly on the board.
 Be sure to place your Arduino and Data Logger in such a way that you do not obstruct the port for the uploading cable or the SD Card opening.

-6. To connect traces to your different components, navigate to Route -> Interactive Routing.
-When you are placing a trace press 3 to toggle between your min, preferred, and max trace width as set in the design rules.
-Recall from lecture that your board will contain two copper layers.
+8. To connect traces to your different components, choose Place -> Trace.
+When you are placing a trace press 3 to toggle between your min, preferred, and max trace width as set in the design rules (the vast majority should be your preferred, so you don't have to change this very often).

+9. When routing, all traces should default to 15mil if you implemented the Design Rules correctly.
+However, you should manually thicken the traces from the power connections to the GPS, Arduino, and SD Card reader to 20mil in order to compensate for the increased current flow through them.

+10. Recall from lecture that your board contains two copper layers.
 These layers are referred to as the top and bottom layers, and are colored red and blue.
+You can route traces on either side of the board.
+You need to escape out of placing traces, then switch layers (by clicking on the layer that you want), the go back to placing traces.

-Route all traces except the ground traces.
+11. Route all traces except the ground traces.
 We will route those later to our polygon pour ground plane, which we make last.

+12. When routing, you may notice obvious conflicts (lots of traces need to cross).
+You can play with the design by rotating components, moving components, or rearranging your components to ease these conflicts.
+You may have to do this a few times, so when you place a trace the first time, don't think of it as the final time - think of this as a sketch that you are refining as you go.  **It is ok (and expected!) to delete traces, move things and retrace!**

+13. You can use Vias to have a trace go from the top layer to the bottom layer or bottom to the top layer.
+You can use this technique when you have to cross another trace.
+Most trace crossings can be avoided with some thinking about placement of components, orientation of the different components, or tracing using different routes.
+Routes should not be too long, though!
+Don't have super long traces to avoid crossing.

+14. When placing a Via, you have to assign it to a "Net".
+For example, if you want to ground a surface mount pad, create a Via (place -> Via), double click on it (to get to Properties, and then select the net "GND".
+Now, Altium knows that it should be grounded.

-7. You can place labels on your PCB to help you remember things.
+15. You can place labels (technically, you Place -> String) on your PCB to help you remember things.
 Because LEDs are directional, you may want to indicate which sides are positive by adding a "+" label near the high voltage side.
-Labels are good.
-8. When routing, all traces should default to 15mil if you implemented the Design Rules correctly.
-However, you should manually the trace from the +9V connection to the VIN pin on the Arduino thicker, to compensate for the increased current flow through it.
+Labels are good.  **You should label your board with your team number and name** as well as the date and your names if you would like.

-9. Pour a ground plane.
-Using the menu at the bottom of the PCB, select the bottom layer and cover it with a grounded polygon pour.
-You can now connect all your ground connections directly to this by using vias (no traces involved).
+16. Pour a ground plane.
+Using the menu at the bottom of the PCB, select the bottom layer and cover it with a polygon pour.
+Once you put the polygon pour, open the properties, change the Net to "GND" and click on the "Repour".
+All of your grounded vias will be connected to the ground plane! **If you add new items to your PCB, you will need to repour your polygon pour.**  You may have to do this multiple times if you end up changing things over and over.

 Finally, we have a completed board!
 Altium creates a cartoon (Figure 4) that we can view before moving on to the final stage: Design Rule Check.